qt-labs/vscodeext/doc/README.md

 1. For example: `C:\Qt\6.8.0\msvc2022_64\bin\qt-cmake.bat -GNinja C:\dev\vscodeext\doc`
 1. `ninja html_docs`

-The output is then generated under `/html` in the build directory.
+The output is then generated under `\html` in the build directory.
 Omit `-DQT_BUILD_ONLINE_DOCS=ON` if building offline documentation.

 ### On Linux in a build subfolder